bcgov/bcdg/docs/use-github-in-bcgov/github-transition-guide.md

 B.C.
 Government employees have the default configuration compatible with SSO.
 [DevHub has instructions to link your IDIR to GitHub](bc-government-organizations-in-github.md#single-sign-on-is-coming-to-the-bc-governments-github-organizations).

 ### Compatible IDIRs for contractors
 If a user is a contracted worker, then the process may be more complex depending on IDIR types.
-The table below gives an overview between P2 and E5, IDIRs compatible with the GitHub SSO upgrade.
+The table below gives an overview between P2 and E5, IDIRs compatible with the GitHub SSO feature.
 We don’t foresee any technical issues with SSO if contractors have either IDIR type.
-If this isn’t the case, please fill out a form to open a ticket on [our Jira Service Manager](https://citz-do.atlassian.net/servicedesk/customer/portal/2).
+If this isn’t the case, please fill out a form to open a ticket on [service manager](https://citz-do.atlassian.net/servicedesk/customer/portal/2).

 P2 and E5 IDIR comparison
 Column 1 lists IDIR features, column 2 has P2 features, and column 3 has E5 features.